 Kentucky state courts will be accepting court cases electronically in all 120 counties by the end of 2015.
 The Administrative Office of the Courts is moving quickly to implement eFiling as part of the Judicial Branch’s plan to better serve those who depend on the state court system.

 “Our 2013 launch in Franklin County began a two-year process to implement eFiling statewide,” AOC Director Laurie K. Dudgeon said.
 “I’m looking forward to Kentucky catching up with the federal courts and the other state courts that have been providing this valuable service for years.”

-eFiling will initially be available only for civil cases in Circuit Court and District Court.
-The program will be extended to criminal cases in the fall of 2014.
+eFiling was initially available only for civil cases in Circuit Court and District Court.
+The program was extended to criminal cases in the fall of 2014.

 “Moving from a paper-based environment to one that is primarily electronic will transform the way Kentucky courts do business,” Chief Justice John D. Minton Jr. said.
 “The cost savings to the court system and to practitioners will be substantial and the state’s entire legal system will become more efficient when we process court cases electronically.”